International Journal of Yogic, Human Movement and Sports Sciences

 Pages: 562-564 | 214 Views 2 Downloads

 How to cite this article:

 Dr. Dalveer Singh Kaunteya.
 Anaerobic threshold and maximum oxygen consumption (VO2MAX) for distance runners - an overview.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2019; 4(1): 562-564.
+Int J Yogic Hum Mov Sports Sciences 2019;4(1):562-564.